Monday, April 15, 2019

 1994 "Controfigura", Castello di Rivoli, Turin

-Invited to take part in the group show "Soggetto/Soggetto", at the Castello di Rivoli, a Museum of Contemporary Art, I used this invitation as a chance to rehearse my disappearance from the art scene.
+Invited to take part in the group show "Soggetto/Soggetto", at the Castello di Rivoli, a Museum of Contemporary Art near Turin, I used this invitation as a chance to rehearse my disappearance from the art scene.

-Instead of producing a new work, which would have ended up in some private collection, and sold a few years later to buy the work of the next hot artist, I organised a casting for my body double, somebody who would substitute for me for one year.
+Instead of producing a new work, which would have ended up in some private collection, and sold a few years later to buy the work of the next hot artist, I organised an audition to find my "body double", somebody who would pose as me, appear in public instead of me.

 Wednesday, June 4, 2008